 - Strong trunks – Meaning that they are less likely to be susceptible to fungal or root infections

-- Easy to grow – Acorns can be found pretty much anywhere making them ideal for growing from scratch at an inexpensive price.
+- Easy to grow – Acorns can be found anywhere, making them ideal for growing from scratch at an inexpensive price.

-- Long-lasting – As these trees are slow-growing they can last for hundreds of years, being passed down from generation to generation
+- Long-lasting – As these trees are slow-growing, they can last hundreds of years, passed down from generation to generation.

 Disadvantages of bonsai an Oak tree from an acorn